earthstar-project/react-earthstar/docs/hooks.md

 ### useDocuments

-Returns a list of documents for a given `QueryOpts` arg.
+Returns a list of documents for a given `Query` arg.
 Useful for when you want to obtain an unknown number of documents for use in a single component.

 This hook will automatically re-render the component it's used in when the list of documents matching the query updates.